The book Seven Keys to Contemporary Art - Thames & Hudson

 The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as cutting-edge scientific research, accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run publisher, Thames & Hudson is one of the leading illustrated book publishers worldwide, with over 2000 titles in print.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-It also develops a list of children's books.
-Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Today, still an independent, family-run publisher, Thames & Hudson is one of the world’s leading illustrated book publishers with over 2000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+It is also expanding its list of children’s books.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

-Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house, with offices in London and New York, in autumn 1949.
+Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize high production costs of illustrated books, Neurath founded his own publishing company, with offices in London and New York, in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on Thames & Hudson’s first list in 1950, English Cathedrals, with photographs by Martin Hürlimann, were the first and achieved the greatest success.
+Of the ten titles published on Thames & Hudson’s first list in 1950, English Cathedrals, with photographs by Martin Hürlimann, were the first and most successful.
 A testament to the brand’s strong conviction from the very beginning regarding the longevity of books, it remained in print until 1971.
-Also in the first year of publication, Albert Einstein’s “Out of My Later Years” appeared, an early indicator of the program’s breadth.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, then the epicenter of book publishing in London.
-The publishing house remained at this address, eventually expanding to five buildings, until 1999, when it returned to High Holborn.
+Also in the first year of publication was Albert Einstein’s “Out of My Later Years,” an early indicator of the program’s scope.
+As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and, in 1956, relocated to a Georgian townhouse at Bloomsbury Street 30, near Bedford Square, then the epicenter of book publishing in London.
+The publisher remained at this address, eventually expanding to five houses, until 1999, when it returned to High Holborn.

 In 1958, Thames & Hudson launched one of its most famous series, *World of Art*, which became the foundation of a very diverse list.
-Characterized by pocket-sized editions with black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.
+Characterized by pocket size and black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, “are splattered with paint copies in every art school in the country.”Other important series that added depth and prestige to the collections include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s has contributed to pioneering interest in archaeology, both in book form and television.
+Over 34 titles have been published in this series over 34 years.
+The large-format series *Great Civilizations*, released in 1961, featured contributions from renowned scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 After establishing one of the most significant publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its catalogue includes thousands of engaging titles, many of which are exclusive collector’s editions.
+Its catalog includes thousands of engaging titles, many of which are exclusive collector’s editions.

 Attributes / Details